Ellen Griffin Dunne: Early life and marriage

-Death of Dominique Dunne and founding of Justice for Homicide Victims
+Death of Dominique and founding of Justice for Homicide Victims

 The couple's daughter, actress Dominique Dunne, was strangled and murdered by ex-boyfriend John Sweeney at her home in October 1982.
 Actor David Packer, with whom Dunne was rehearsing for the miniseries V, found Sweeney kneeling over Dunne outside.
 Sweeney was arrested and Dunne was transported to Cedars-Sinai Medical Center.
 She was placed on life support immediately and never recovered.
 She was removed from life support by her parents on November 4, 1982.

 On September 21, 1983, Sweeney was acquitted of second-degree murder, but he was convicted of voluntary manslaughter.
 Dunne's family protested the verdict as an "injustice."

 One year later, Dunne and Marcella Leach founded California Center for Family Survivors of Homicide, a victim's rights group.
 Now known as Justice for Homicide Victims, the organization supports victims of homicide with legal support and navigation, counseling and referrals, and financial assistance.

 In 1989, Dunne was awarded the Crime Victims Award by United States Attorney General Dick Thornburgh.
 Her work was also recognized by then-President George H. W. Bush at the White House.